Anthony Burgess: Mancunian

 Leaving the city

 But he did return from time to time.
 In a letter from 1964 he mentions that he has been visiting family in Manchester and Leeds.
 He visited the city in 1980 and 1987 to make two documentaries: Celebration: Burgess in Manchester (Granada TV) and Die Biecht van Burgess (for Belgian television).
-His novel Any Old Iron won the 1989 Portico Prize for north-west book of the year, awarded at the Midland Hotel in Manchester.
+His novel Any Old Iron won the 1989 Portico Prize for north-west book of the year, awarded after a dinner held at the Midland Hotel in Manchester.
 In later years he would launch each of his new books at Waterstone’s bookshop on Deansgate.
 In 1986 Burgess received an honorary degree from Manchester University.
-In the 1980s and 1990s he visited Manchester at least once a year to promote his newly-published books: Little Wilson and Big God (1987), Any Old Iron (1989), You’ve Had Your Time (1990), Mozart and the Wolf Gang (1991) and A Mouthful of Air (1992).
+In the 1980s and 1990s he visited the city at least once a year to promote his newly-published books: Little Wilson and Big God (1987), Any Old Iron (1989), You’ve Had Your Time (1990), Mozart and the Wolf Gang (1991) and A Mouthful of Air (1992).